hiamenoch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group changes hello file to school group 100-change_owner&group changes the user and group 101-symbolic_link_permissions changes group and user for soft links
+13-change_group changes hello file to school group 100-change_owner&group changes the user and group 101-symbolic_link_permissions changes group and user for soft links 102-if_only changes ownership of hello file from guillaume to betty